Punjabi Canadians: Late 19th century

-In 1897, the first persons of Punjabi origin visited British Columbia.
-They were Sikh soldiers of the Sikh Regiment and the Punjab Regiment in the British Indian Army transiting from India to the United Kingdom during the Diamond Jubilee of Queen Victoria.
+In 1897, the first persons of Punjabi origin visited British Columbia, almost 50 years after the fall of the Sikh Empire at the hands of British colonialism and imperialism.
+The first Punjabi visitors to Canada in 1897 were Sikh soldiers of the Sikh Regiment and the Punjab Regiment in the British Indian Army transiting from India to the United Kingdom during the Diamond Jubilee of Queen Victoria.
 The Punjabis ultimately became the first South Asian-origin group to settle in Canada.